MarkDavidBates/IoT_Project_Semester4/README.md

 Another area of use could be with children on the spectrum or who have a disability such as deafness.
 The app could work similarly with some changes.

 ## Tools, Tech and Equipment
-To get a working prototype of my proposed project, i will need:
+The project uses the following:
 - **Raspberry Pi**
 - **Sense Hat**
 - **Blynk**
 - **thingspeak**
-- (other hardware may be necessary)

 ---

-This project will be coded using:
+This project is coded using:
 - **Python**
-- (other coding languages may be used)